Influenza

 Navigating Workplace Pressures

 Employers often underestimate flu’s economic impact.
 A 2023 study estimated U.S. businesses lose $4 billion annually to flu-related absenteeism.
 Proactively communicate absences: “I’ve tested positive for Influenza A and will follow CDC isolation guidelines.
 I’ll provide a return-to-work plan by [date].”
-Many companies offer paid sick leave or remote options—use these policies to prevent outbreaks.
+Many companies offer paid sick leave or remote options—take advantage of these policies to prevent outbreaks.

 Post-Flu Recovery: The Forgotten Phase